danielmj/DJKeyObfuscation/README.md

 # Recommended

-It is recommended to also ass the following to your main.m function to disable debugging attacks
+It is recommended to also add the following to your main.m function to disable debugging attacks

 ```
 #import <dlfcn.h>